 Summer 2020 calls for stretched imagination and sharp resourcefulness to overcome its exceptional nature.

-Inevitably, parents (me included) have to figure a balanced and engaging summer schedule that doesn’t revolve around screen time.
+Inevitably, parents (me included) have to figure out a balanced and engaging summer schedule that doesn’t revolve around screen time.

-Getting the kids involved in the kitchen to bake and cook means plenty of extra cleaning and a stack of additional dishes to wash.
+Getting the kids in the kitchen to bake and cook means plenty of extra cleaning and a stack of additional dishes to wash.
 But you know what?!
 It is worth it.
 It definitely is!

 Challenges and projects are one way to create engagement during this long summer.
 And my challenge this summer is to bake a new fruit cake every week.